The inverted V sign has been described in several different pathologies:

-The lumbar spine consists of five adjacent vertebrae of the lower vertebral column.
+The lumbar spine (often shortened to L-spine) consists of five adjacent vertebrae of the lower vertebral column.
 They participate in the lumbar lordosis, a natural curve in the spine, that is convex anteriorly.

-The lumbar spine AP view images the lumbar spine which consists of five vertebrae.
-It is utilized in many imaging contexts including trauma, postoperatively, and for chronic conditions.
+The lumbar spine flexion and extension views images the lumbar spine which consists of five vertebrae.

 The lumbar spine series is comprised of two standard projections along with a range of additional projections depending on clinical indications.
 The series is often utilized in the context of trauma, postoperative imaging and for chronic conditions such as ankylosing spondylosis.

 Lumbar spine r...

 Lumbosacral transitional vertebrae (LSTV) are a relatively common variant and can be seen in ~25% (range 15-35%) of the general population 1-3.
 Non-recognition of this variant and/or poor description in the report can lead to operations or procedures performed at the wrong level.

 Lymphoma of the spinal cord is an uncommon manifestation of lymphoma.
 Although lymphoma more commonly involves the vertebral body (vertebral body tumors) or epidural compartment, intramedullary lymphoma may rarely occur.

 Apparent intramedullary spinal cord lymphoma may often, in fact, represe...